A red car blasting David Bowie as it floats around the Earth has become a real bee in the bonnet for the Flat Earth community.

-Like many other, shall we say, "niche communities," Flat Earthers have found a home on YouTube and have created video after video “debunking” the launch.
-In one incredibly perplexing video that has 20,000 views, the commentator connects the Eagles winning the Super Bowl to the “flight of the Falcon,” relates the term "Saturn" to "Satan," says the rocket is shaped like a satanic “penis,” sees Illuminati pyramids in the Tesla Roadster, and uses the fact that the video was shot using a fisheye lens as proof it’s a fake.
+Like many other, shall we say, niche communities, Flat-Earthers have found a home on YouTube and have created video after video “debunking” the launch.
+In one incredibly perplexing video that has 20,000 views, the commentator connects the Eagles winning the Super Bowl to the “flight of the falcon,” relates the term Saturn to Satan, says the rocket is shaped like a Satanic “penis,” sees Illuminati pyramids in the roadster, and uses the fact that the video was shot on a fisheye lens as proof it’s a fake.

 Musician and newly converted Flat Earther Delano Edwards, who has half a million followers on YouTube, made a video called “FLAT EARTH PROOF (ELON MUSK SPACEX FALCON HEAVY WAS FAKE)!!!!” and lays out several points like “where the fuck the stars at?” “why ain’t it spinnin’?” and “where the fuck the satellites at?”

 “You make billions of dollars every fucking year and this is the best shit you can come up with?
 From us being Flat-Earthers at least let us say ‘well you did a good job this time,’ I can do better than this with five dollars and the green screen I got,” says Edwards.

 “You gotta be a retarded person to believe that this shit is real.
 Wake the fuck up.”